mattdaw/SwiftBoard/README.md

 SwiftBoard
 ==========

 This is a personal project that I started so I could learn (and form an educated opinion about) Swift.
 I chose to re-implement some of the UI from iOS' SpringBoard.app because I admire the design, and it's a more complex and stateful UI than I had built on iOS.
 It has turned out to be a bigger project than I expected, but it has been a fun challenge.
-There's still more to do, and plenty of room for improvement... so I'm going to keep at it as I have time.
+There's still more to do, and plenty of room for improvement... so I'm going to keep at it.

+Check out my blog at: http://www.mattdaw.com for news, lessons learned, etc.

 **Areas For Improvement**